4.6 Access to quality services

 The public promoters, such as the municipalities, the Housing Fund (Fonds du Logement) or the National Society for Low-Cost/Affordable Housing (Société Nationale des Habitations à Bon Marché), are responsible for the sale and rental of affordable housing.

-The Housing Fund provides social housing to NGOs for them to accommodate homeless people, under the condition that each NGO provide regular monitoring of the residents.
+The Housing Fund provides social housing to NGOs to house homeless people, under the condition that each NGO monitors the residents regularly.

 Furthermore, the Ministry of Housing and the Ministry of Family Affairs, Integration and the Greater Region fund projects such as the Social Accommodation Agency (Agence Immobilière Sociale) and the Non-Profit Housing Help (Wunnéngshëllef asbl).